eduMalagutti/Ecco/README.md

 ### Core Features

 - **User Registration and Authentication**: Allows new users to create accounts and returning users to log in securely.
-- **Service Search and Discovery**: Users can browse and search for available services, filtered by categories and location.
+- **Service Search and Discovery**: Users can browse and search for available services, filtered by categories. (planned)
-- **Reservation Management**: Enables users to book services, view upcoming reservations, and manage past bookings.
+- **Reservation Management**: Enables users to book services, view upcoming reservations, and manage past bookings. (planned)
-- **User Review System**: Allows customers to rate and review services after completion to ensure quality and reliability.
+- **User Review System**: Allows customers to rate and review services after completion to ensure quality and reliability. (planned)
-- **Responsive Design**: Designed for optimal use on both desktop and mobile devices.

 ### Stack